 The Russian Toy is one of the smallest dog breeds on the list.
 Weighing in at a mere 3-6 pounds, these tiny dogs were originally bred to fight rats.
 They bring a whole new meaning to the phrase “pick on someone your own size.”

-There are both long and short haired varieties, and they stand between 8 and 10 inches tall.
+There are both long- and short-haired Russian Toy varieties, and they stand between 8 and 10 inches tall.

 If you’re looking for a new canine companion but can’t handle the size of some of the more popular breeds, these tiny dog breeds are a great option.
 They’re fun, affectionate, and full of personality.
-Adopt one or adopt them all—you won’t regret the time you spend with your miniature new best friend.
+Adopt one or adopt them all, sometimes mixed breeds are the best breeds—you won’t regret the time you spend with your miniature new best friend.